 Now that you have great photos, what do you do with them?
 You want to display them so you can enjoy them.
 There are quite a few options available for printing photos.
 In this five part series we talk about some of the options available for prints and pros and cons of each type.
 Check out the first video:

 As a family photographer, I am privileged to work with many diverse types of families.
 Many times we work with children, and young children need special attention for getting great photos with them.
 But young children aren’t the only kids that need special consideration in photography.
-I am talking of course about how do you stop a dog from barking at night!
+I am talking of course about your fur babies!

 Over the years I have worked with dogs, cats, guinea pigs, rabbits, horses, and even chickens in portraits with my clients.
 I love to see the interactions and love that is very obvious when these fur babies come in.